crashoverride777/swifty-ads/README.md

 ### Create GADRequest builder

-Create a `SwiftyAdsRequestBuilder` class, implementing the `SwiftyAdsRequestBuilderType` protocol, that SwiftyAds will use to load ads.
-Some mediation networks such as Vungle may required specific GADRequest extras.
+Create a `SwiftyAdsRequestBuilder` class, implementing the `SwiftyAdsRequestBuilder` protocol, that SwiftyAds will use to load ads.
-Please check the AdMob mediation [documentation](https://developers.google.com/admob/ios/mediation).
+Some [mediation](https://developers.google.com/admob/ios/mediation) providers such as Vungle may required specific GADRequest extras.

 ```swift
 import SwiftyAds